American History X: Release

 Kaye's original cut of the finished film had a run time of 95 minutes, which was delivered on time and within budget.
 Although it generated a positive response from test screenings, New Line Cinema insisted on further edits to the film.
 Kaye was mortified, saying "I'm fully aware that I'm a first-time director, but I need the same autonomy and respect that Stanley Kubrick gets".
 Soon afterwards, Norton was involved with editing alongside Kaye, which was a difficult experience for the pair.
 At one point, Kaye punched a wall which resulted in stitches to his hand.

 In June 1998, the film studio test-screened a second cut of the film which included changes made by Norton.
 The studio tried to persuade Kaye to release Norton's cut, but he objected.
 Although the differences between the two cuts are disputed, Kaye objected to an additional 18 minutes of footage, and they disagreed with the length of certain scenes such as a family argument, Norton's anti-immigration speech, and a flashback where Norton's father is criticizing a teacher.
 Subsequently, the studio compromised and gave Kaye an extra eight weeks to edit and submit a new cut of the film.

-During this period, Kaye took a number of combative actions, spending $100,000 on advertisements in the Hollywood press and condemning the behavior of Norton and the studio.
-American History X was due to premiere at the 1998 Toronto International Film Festival, however, Kaye demanded that organizer Piers Handling withdraw the film.
+During this period, Kaye took a number of combative actions.
+He spent $100,000 on cryptic advertisements in the Hollywood press that quoted John Lennon and Abraham Lincoln, and condemned the behavior of Norton and the studio.
+At one point, Kaye brought a priest, a rabbi and a Buddhist monk to a meeting with producers while videotaping the entire encounter.
+When the company offered him an additional eight weeks to re-cut the film, Kaye said he had a "radical" new vision in mind, which he did not know when he would finish.
+He collaborated with Nobel Prize-winning poet Derek Walcott on new narration for the film.

+American History X was due to premiere at the 1998 Toronto International Film Festival, but Kaye requested that organizer Piers Handling withdraw the film.
 On July 28, 1998, after the eight week deadline, Kaye had nothing new to show and the studio announced that it would release Norton's cut.
 Kaye attempted to remove his name from the film credits, applying for various pseudonyms, including "Humpty Dumpty", a request that the Directors Guild of America (DGA) refused.
 Kaye subsequently filed a $200 million lawsuit against DGA and New Line Cinema, although the case was dismissed in 2000.
 Kaye disowned the film, describing the released version, which was 24 minutes longer than his own cut, as a "total abuse of creativity" and "crammed with shots of everyone crying in each other's arms".
 Kaye's behavior caused Hollywood to view him as unemployable, and he did not watch the film until June 2007.
 He later admitted that "My ego got in the way.
 That was entirely my fault. [...]
 Whenever I can, I take the opportunity to apologize".
-He also did not direct another film until 2006's Lake of Fire.
+He did not direct another film until 2006's Lake of Fire.